-NOAA Coral Reef Watch has developed a new experimental product that is based on coral physiology.
-This new product suite (originally released in October 2012; now in version 2.0) combines satellite measurements of light (or Photosynthetically Active Radiation (PAR); see bottom left image above) and SST (see bottom right image above) to monitor aspects of the health of the coral photosystem in terms of light and temperature stress.
+NOAA Coral Reef Watch has developed a new experimental product suite that is based on coral physiology.
+Called the Light Stress Damage (LSD) product suite, it was originally released in October 2012 and is now in its fourth experimental iteration (version 0.4).
+The suite is presently comprised of two products: 'LSD Index' (top image above) and 'Total Daily Stress' (second image from top).
+These products combine satellite measurements of light (or Photosynthetically Active Radiation (PAR); third image above) and SST (bottom image above) to monitor aspects of the health of the coral photosystem in terms of light and temperature stress.

-The closer corals are to their stress threshold due to light, the more sensitive they are to other stresses such as thermal stress caused by elevated temperatures.
-In the summer, corals are therefore more susceptible to thermal stress than they are in the winter.
-This is also true of many other environmental stresses.
+The closer corals are to their stress threshold due to light, the more sensitive they are to other pressures, such as thermal stress.
+In the summer, corals are therefore more susceptible to stress than they are in the winter.

-The Light Stress Damage (LSD) product suite tracks the effect of light stress from day to day.
-When thermal stress occurs, this is then added to the current levels of stress from light and the sum is compared to the stress threshold.
-If the total is above the threshold then the product returns a positive value; if it is below the threshold, it returns a negative value.
+The LSD product suite tracks the effect of light stress from day to day.
+When thermal stress occurs, this is then added to the current levels of stress from light, and the sum is compared to the stress threshold.
+If the total is above the threshold, then the product returns a positive value; if it is below the threshold, it returns a negative value.

-This experimental Light Stress Damage product was developed by NOAA Coral Reef Watch in close collaboration with the Universidad Nacional Autónoma de México, the University of Queensland, and the University of Exeter, with support from the Bleaching Working Group and Remote Sensing Working Group of the Coral Reef Targeted Research (CRTR) Program, the Australian Research Council, and the NOAA Coral Reef Conservation Program.
+The experimental Light Stress Damage product suite was developed by NOAA Coral Reef Watch in close collaboration with the Universidad Nacional Autónoma de México, the University of Queensland, and the University of Exeter, with support from the Bleaching Working Group and Remote Sensing Working Group of the Coral Reef Targeted Research (CRTR) Program, the Australian Research Council, and the NOAA Coral Reef Conservation Program.